mrshannon/ubuntu-zroot/README.md

 ```
 $ ./migrate sdX
 ```
-where `X` is replaced by the drive letter.
+where `X` is replaced by the drive letter of the drive where the installation to migrate is located.

 To get help with additional options use: